andrew-codes/playnite-web/docs/CONTRIBUTING.md

 - Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

+- Learn more about the [RFC](contributing/rfc.md) feature request process.

 ### Do you have questions about the source code?

 - Ask any question about Playnite-Web via Discord (coming soon).